nttgin/BGPalerter/README.md

 1. Download the binary [here](https://github.com/nttgin/BGPalerter/releases) (be sure to select the one for your OS)

-2. Execute the binary (e.g. `chmod +x bgpalerter-linux-x64 && ./bgpalerter-linux-x64`)
+2. Execute the binary (e.g., `chmod +x bgpalerter-linux-x64 && ./bgpalerter-linux-x64`)
 The first time you run it, the auto-configuration will start.